 At work, we work in GitHub pull requests that get merged to the main branch.
 We also have twice-yearly community release branches, and a small fraction of the main-branch changes need to be copied onto the current release branch.
-Trying to automate choosing the commits to cherry-pick lead me into some Git and GitHub complexities.
+Trying to automate choosing the commits to cherry-pick led me into some git and GitHub complexities.

 Git has three different ways to finish up a pull request, which complicates the process of figuring out what to cherry-pick.
 Before getting into cherry-picking, let’s look at the three finishes to pull requests.
-Suppose we have four commits on the main branch (A-B-C-D), and a pull request for a feature branch started from B with two commits (F-G) on it:
+Suppose we have five commits on the main branch (A-B-C-D-E), and a pull request for a feature branch started from B with two commits (F-G) on it:

 The F-G pull request can be brought into the main branch in three ways.
 First, the F-G commits can be merged to main with a merge commit: